A rollercoaster tour across the frontiers of technological disruption

 Technological disruption requires us to learn faster than we ever had to before.
 Behaviours we’ve honed for decades are becoming obsolete in a few short years.
 Combined with a generational mindset shift in how we view the world, many are wondering how to remain relevant.
 What’s the key quality for success in this world of constant change?

-Drawing on the latest insights from the worlds of technology, neuroscience and management, this talk reveals why the best predictor of success is how we embrace rapid experimentation.
+Drawing on the latest insights from the worlds of technology, neuroscience and management, this talk reveals why the best predictor of success is how individuals and organisations embrace rapid experimentation.
 Audiences will walk away with an understanding of what it takes to foster AQ, how to identify it in others, and how it can be a superpower for anyone looking to maintain an advantage in the next economy

 The future of work, and how to prepare yourself for it